Hallao0/2019_personal_plan/README.md

 2. Summarize the code kits during my working experince
 3. Summarize the books I read
 4. Others doesn' matter:

-  4.1 Collection the world's na mi na mi na (something can not be expressed) 4.2 B
+	4.1 Collection the world's na mi na mi na (something can not be expressed)

+	4.2 Blog